django-cms/django-classy-tags/docs/index.rst

 reduces most of the boiler plate code you usually have to write when coding custom template tags.

+django-classy-tags does **no magic by design**.
+Thus you will not get automatic registering/loading of your tags like other solutions provide.
+You will not get automatic argument guessing from function signatures but rather you have to declare what arguments your tag accepts.
+There is also no magic in your template tag class either, it's just a subclass of :class:`django.template.Node` which invokes a parser class to parse the arguments when it's initialized and resolves those arguments into keyword arguments in it's ``render`` method and calls it's ``render_tag`` method with those keyword arguments.

 Contents:

 .. toctree::